pln-fing-udelar/pghumor-clasificahumor/README.md

 ### Pipenv

-1. Install the dependencies using [Pipenv](https://docs.pipenv.org/):
+1. (for the tweet extraction part) Install the MySQL library headers.
+In Ubuntu, it'd be:

     ```bash
+    sudo apt install libmysqlclient-dev
+    ```

+2. Install the dependencies using [Pipenv](https://docs.pipenv.org/):

+    ```bash
     pipenv install -d
     ```

-2. Create a `.env` file with the following content (setting some env vars values):
+3. Create a `.env` file with the following content (setting some env vars values):

     ```shell
     FLASK_APP=clasificahumor/main.py